PravinNagargoje/tataaigtest/README.md

    3. If you tap on settings icon you can see options to sort the list by highest rated or popular order.<br />
    4. If you tap on search icon you can search movies locally.<br />
    5. If you tap on any movie you will be redirected to the details page of the same movie. where you can see it's posters, name. rating and overview..<br />
+   6. You can scroll through poster images available of the same movie.